syukranDev/backendUI_integrationTest/README.md

 > [1] Go to path `iv2021_syukran/fakeAPI` and delete all files except `db.json` <br />
 > [2] Open terminal in `iv2021_syukran/fakeAPI` directory and type `npm install -D json-server` <br />
 > [3] New `node_modules` , `package.json`, `package-lock.json` will be generated in path `iv2021_syukran/fakeAPI` alongside with existing `db.json` <br />
-> [4] Run the fakeAPI server by `json-server --watch db.json`<br />
+> [4] Run the fake REST API server by `json-server --watch db.json`<br />
 > [5] If all running well, your JSON server will be running at http://localhost:3000 (See picture below) <br />
  <p align="center">
   <img src="https://user-images.githubusercontent.com/51852197/144419980-2458bd7d-2970-4589-8fcb-82c0abb27474.PNG" />
   </p> <br />

+**What is db.json & the json-server?**
+> `json-server` is the a npm (nodejs module) that you can use to create demo REST API services within a short span of minutes.
-> **IMPORTANT: ** Content of `db.json` only have 11 constant sets of self-generate data due to simplicity testing, so there is no new data being updated everytime `db.json` is called, however `setTimeout()` is included & commented within the Javascript files that calls the function of data fetching from API incase I want to implement the real-time data fetch in the future <br />
+> **IMPORTANT:** Content of `db.json` only have 11 constant sets of self-generate data due to simplicity testing, thus no new data being updated everytime `db.json` is called from the fake REST API server, however `setTimeout()` is included & commented within the Javascript files that calls the function of data fetching from API incase I want to implement fetch new data every few seconds in the future development, with that I need API that provides new relevant data every second. <br />

   <p align="center">
   <img src="https://user-images.githubusercontent.com/51852197/144367245-cad431bb-6ad2-4091-8462-34f8130a9eb7.PNG" />
   </p> <br />

 ## Web Apps Homepage Explanation
 **i) Window Tab 1 (Current ISS location) & 2 (ISS Trace Route) & 3 (Outside ISS Temperature)** <br />